REPORT FOR THE PERIOD FROM 1 JANUARY 2017 TO 31 DECEMBER 2017

 Under the Balanced Scorecard framework, the Group's strategy and goals are translated to performance outcomes comprising both quantitative and qualitative targets in the dimensions of Financial, Execution, Growth and People; these are cascaded down throughout the organisation, thereby creating alignment across the Group.

-After the close of each year, the ERCC reviews the Group's achievements against the targets set in the Balanced Scorecard, determines the overall performance taking into consideration qualitative factors such as the business environment, regulatory landscape and industry trends, and approves a bonus pool that is commensurate with the performance achieved.
+After the close of each year, the ERCC reviews the Group's achievements against the targets set in the Balanced Scorecard, determines the overall performance taking into consideration qualitative factors such as the quality of earnings, business environment, regulatory landscape and industry trends, and approves a bonus pool that corresponds to the performance achieved.

-In determining the payout quantum for each key management personnel under the plan, the ERCC considers the overall business performance and individual performance as well as affordability.
+In determining the payout quantum for each key management personnel under the plan, the ERCC considers the overall business performance and individual performance as well as the affordability of the payout to the Company.

 Economic Value-Added-based Incentive Plan